 CTS recognizes the importance of whole disk encryption for laptops and mobile devices, as well as the computers of any staff or faculty who deal with appreciable amounts of student data on a regular basis.
 We install Sophos SafeGuard software on all applicable University-owned computers in accordance with Drexel's Data Security Initiative.

 Data Storage and Backups♯

 CTS requires that faculty and staff store sensitive data on University resources, including the COE File Server, and Office365 storage locations including OneDrive and SharePoint.
 All full-time Engineering faculty and professional staff have active CrashPlan accounts to handle unlimited personal file backups on up to 5 University-owned computers.

 Use of external data storage

-OGC-6 requires that university data be stored on approved resources.
+University data should be stored on approved resources.
 CTS does not support or condone the use of 3rd party resources (e.g. Gmail, Dropbox, iCloud, etc.) to store or conduct University business.
 Faculty and staff who do so assume any liability associated with using these services.

 Network Security Policies♯

 All of our offices, classrooms, and lab network connection are configured to provide access to Drexel's RFC1918 networks.
 The private 10.248.x.x address space in use throughout most of our buildings is accessible across the entire Drexel network, including remotely via VPN.
 To the outside world, these networks are NAT'd to appear as hosts in the 144.118.x.x address space.